 1. Improve your knowledge

 The wisest people are those that never stop learning – those that are never too arrogant to believe they know it all.
-If you’re in the market for a job but are still on the shelf then it’s time to go back to school, whether it’s a short course, an apprenticeship or part-time education, it all counts towards making you more awesome and more employable.
+If you’re in the market for a job but are still on the shelf then it’s time to go back to school, whether it’s a short course, an apprenticeship or part-time education, it all counts towards making you more excellent and more employable.
 All new skills tend to have the ability to open doors in your chosen career path.

 2. Get more experience

-This may sound simple but attitude is everything.
+This may sound simple, but attitude is everything.
 Positive things happen to positive people.
-Whether you’re speaking with potential employers on the phone, in person or just sending an email, you attitude, if positive will shine through.
+Whether you’re speaking with potential employers on the phone, in person or just sending an email, your attitude, if positive will shine through.
 Having an attitude bright like a diamond will also set you apart from other candidates, ensuring your potential employers remember you.
-You may not be the most experienced candidate for the role, but if you go to the interview with a ‘can do’ attitude and a willingness to learn, this may just win you the job.
+You may not be the most experienced candidate for the role, but if you go to the interview with a ‘can do’ attitude and a willingness to learn, this may win you the job.